-The office of the Vice-President, Legal Affairs, is responsible for administering ADM’s lease with Transport Canada, for drawing up contracts and other legal documents required for conducting business, and for managing any disputes in which the Corporation is involved.
-It is also tasked with issuing legal opinions on the scope of various legislative, regulatory and contractual provisions so as to ensure compliance and enforcement.
+The Legal Affairs Vice Presidency is responsible for managing the lease with Transport Canada, drafting contracts and other legal documents necessary to conduct business, and managing litigation involving ADM.
+It also issues legal opinions on the scope of various legislative, regulatory and contractual provisions to ensure compliance and application.

-Legal Affairs also acts as ADM’s corporate secretariat, which includes, among other things, co-ordination of the meetings of the Board of Directors and its various committees, the keeping of corporate records, and the issuance of annual reports as required by law.
-Furthermore, it negotiates and manages ADM’s property leases and processes related requests for services or contractual information.
+This Vice Presidency is also responsible for the Corporate Secretariat, which includes coordinating meetings of the Board of Directors and its committees, maintaining corporate records, and preparing statutory annual reports.
+It also negotiates and manages space leases and related requests for services or contractual information.

 Finance and Administration

 The Finance and Administration Vice Presidency is responsible for the planning and sound management of financial and material resources, as well as data and business risk management.
 The members of this Vice Presidency are divided into three departments: Finance, Business Intelligence and Strategic Procurement.